Ports of Call

 The Mexico City Metro subway system links the airport to downtown Mexico City.
-There are also suburban bus services including Autobuses del Oriente (ADO), Autobuses Estrella Roja, and Autobuses Pullman de Morelos.
+There are also suburban bus services including Autobuses del Oriente (ADO) and Autobuses Estrella Roja.
 Some hotels offer a pick-up service; however, it is worth checking their charge as it is generally cheaper to take a taxi.

 Tel: +52 (0)2482 2424.

-Car rental companies include Avis, Budget, Hertz and National.
+Car rental companies include Avis, Budget and National.

 Taxis are regulated and passengers can pay in advance at the taxi counter in Arrivals.
-Authorized taxis are white and mustard yellow with an aeroplane logo.
+Authorized taxis are mustard yellow with an aeroplane logo.
 It takes about 45 minutes to the city centre.

 Transfer between terminals

 Passengers can ride the free Air Train between the two terminals.
 The general public have to take the public transportation bus between the terminals at a nominal charge.

-Facilities at the airport include ATMs, banks, bureau de change, business facilities, a post office, restaurants, shops, hotel reservations and tourist information.
+Facilities at the airport include ATMs, banks, bureaux de change, business facilities, a post office, restaurants, shops, hotel reservations and tourist information.

 Parking at Mexico City International Airport is charged at MXN 44 per hour, up to a limit of MXN 288 per day.